 The Scents of Wonder line of essential oils has been in existence since 1989.
 Pure essential oils and absolutes are imported from around the world by co-owners Robert Rogers and Laurie Szott-Rogers.
 We carry over 100 pure essential oils, many blends, some organic essential oils, and some precious oils and absolutes.

 What Are Essential Oils?

 Essential oils are potent extractions of plants obtained from all over the world.
-Many of the plants are wild-crafted, or grown on orchards or plantations.
+Many of the plants are wild-crafted or grown on orchards or plantations.
 Growers extract the potent oils from specific parts of the plant – bark, leaf, root, berry, or sometimes flowers, usually by steam distillation.
-Fruits peels such as lemon, orange, lime and grapefruit are often cold pressed, and certain flowers, such as jasmine are extracted by an alcohol preparation.
+Fruits peels such as lemon, orange, lime, and grapefruit are often cold-pressed, and certain flowers, such as jasmine are extracted by an alcohol preparation.
 The resulting oils are low yield and highly concentrated.
-Different plants yield varying amounts of essential oil and the price range of oils reflects this.
+Different plants yield varying amounts of essential oil and the price range of the essential oils reflects this.

 Methods of Using Essential Oils

 individual taste and memories.
-If we associate lavender with an older aunt we loved, we may have a more positive association to the oil than someone with an unhappy memory.
+If we associate lavender with an older aunt we loved, we may have a more positive association with the oil than someone with an unhappy memory.

 To get the oils into the air a diffuser becomes invaluable.
 A good “air pump type” diffuser will break up the molecules of the oils, making them accessible while we breathe.
 We do not recommend putting oils on light bulb rings, as the heat will destroy many of the healing fragile compounds in the oils.

-Put a little lemon, fir or rosemary in a ceramic diffuser you hang onto your car mirror to help clear the air and aid alertness.
+Put a little lemon, fir, or rosemary in a ceramic diffuser you hang onto your car mirror to help clear the air and aid alertness.

 Hair and Skin Care